Authentic Mie Goreng (Indonesian Fried Noodles) Recipe

 - It’s absolutely, undeniably delicious.

-Necessary Items for Mie Goreng
+Ingredients for Mie Goreng

 For this mie goreng recipe, you may need a few items you don’t already have.
 Luckily, though, once you have them, you will use them again, and again, and again.

-Uncommon ingredients you’ll need:
+Specialty ingredients you’ll need:ย

 - Sambal oelek: A ground fresh chili paste.
-Sambal oelek may be easier to find, but you can also purchase it via Amazon here.

 How to Make Mie Goreng

-Next, cook your chicken and/or shrimp and set that aside, too.
+- Cook your chicken and/or shrimp and set that aside, too.

-Now, it’s time to stir-fry your shallots and garlic, followed by your bok choy and carrots.
+- It’s time to stir-fry your shallots and garlic, followed by your bok choy and carrots.
 Then, a few minutes later, you’ll add in your al dente noodles and the sauce, and stir very occasionally – you want your noodles to fry up and get crispy, so you shouldn’t move them around too much.

-After your noodles are cooked to perfection, move everything to one side of the wok and scramble your eggs on the other side.
+- After your noodles are cooked to perfection, move everything to one side of the wok and scramble your eggs on the other side.

-Add in the cooked chicken and/or shrimp, bean sprouts, and fried shallots, and mix everything together.
+- Add in the cooked chicken and/or shrimp, bean sprouts, and fried shallots, and mix everything together.

 If desired, garnish your mie goreng with some more sambal oelek and fried shallots, and maybe even some crushed peanuts!

-PrintMie Goreng Recipe (Indonesian Fried Noodles) with Chicken and Shrimp
+Mie Goreng Recipe (Indonesian Fried Noodles) with Chicken and Shrimp

 A good mie goreng is equal parts sweet, salty, and umami, and packed with fresh vegetables and tender chicken and/or shrimp.
 And between the chewy noodles, fried shallots, crunchy bean sprouts, scrambled eggs, and succulent proteins, there are lots of interesting textures going on in each bite!